Dave – the editor

 Please have the courage to break out of the activist bubble and engage with what’s actually there in front of you rather than throwing your hands up in horror and retreating even further into the bubble.
 All a refusal to engage does is create a political vacuum that will be filled by reactionary elements.
 If you refuse to engage with the street, you’ll end up reaping what you’ve sown.
 Which will be – a) reactionary elements having increasing influence over the resistance to lockdowns and vaccine passports and – b) a state / corporate imposed techno-fascist dystopia where every aspect of life will be monitored and strictly controlled.
 The stakes are too high to airily dismiss what’s taking place on the streets right now across the world…

 You may well ask exactly who it is we should be engaging with?
 For a start, the double jabbed people we know who are absolutely against any form of digital vaccine pass on their smartphones because they can see that being pushed all too easily towards a digital form of ID and evetually control.
-The vaccinated / unvaccinated divide is in this instance an unhelpful.
-Both the ant-vaxxers and the pro-vaxxers need to see how they’re promoting a dangerous form of divide and rule.
+The vaccinated / unvaccinated divide is in this instance is unhelpful.
+Both the anti-vaxxers and the pro-vaxxers need to see how they’re promoting a dangerous form of divide and rule.

 The ordinary, previously unpoliticised people who’ve had their lives turned upside down by lockdown and who have been drawn to the anti-lockdown protests because they feel this is the only way they can articulate their discontent.
 When I say turned upside down, I’m not talking about not being able to go on holiday because of travel restrictions – that’s first world problems territory.
 I’m talking about those who were unable to visit loved ones in hospital because of covid ‘restrictions’.
 I’m talking about those who couldn’t visit members of their family for months on end because of travel restrictions.
 I’m talking about those plunged into mental health crisies because of endless months of social isolation.
 The list goes on but hopefully you get my drift…